You are here

 The only SOP worsening factor is for inability to obtain appropriate clinical management.
 If untreated the condition can evolve from an acute form to a subacute and then chronic eczematous dermatitis.
 The mainstays of treatment are avoidance of the allergen and topical corticosteroids to the affected site.

-For this condition, on cessation of service, there will still be a potential residual link to service for ongoing or recurrent allergic contact dermatitis, if clinical onset occurred during service, for the same allergen as is causative for the post service condition.
+For this condition, on cessation of service, there will still be a potential residual link to service for ongoing or recurrent allergic contact dermatitis, if clinical onset occurred during service, for the same allergen as is causative for the post service condition, or if the initial sensitising exposure can be related to service.